Your cart is currently empty!

 The Knoll

-Newton Cemetery & Arboretum is pleased to announce the creation of the newest section in the cemetery, The Knoll.
-The Knoll will add 4+ acres to established grounds, and expand the environmental benefits […]
+Newton Cemetery & Arboretum is pleased to announce the creation of the newest area in the cemetery.
+The area is comprised of several new sections, the Knoll, Glade, Glen, and Terrace, […]

 Arboretum Accreditation Renewed